 There is a period of intestinal adaptation when bowel movements can be very liquid and frequent.
 This condition may lessen over time but maybe a permanent condition.
 You may also experience bloating, gas, and malodorous stool.
 Lifelong vitamin supplementation is required, and close lifelong monitoring for protein malnutrition, anemia and bone disease is recommended.
 Changes to the intestinal structure can result in the increased risk of gallstone formation and the need for removal of the gallstone.
 You may experience “dumping syndrome” as food moves rapidly through your small intestine

 Bariatric Surgeon team

-The Bariatric Surgeon team will be there for you as you undertake this life-changing event.
-Your healthcare team includes not only your surgeon and nurses, but also other health professionals, such as a dietitian, psychologist or counselor, exercise physiologist, and your primary care physician.
-This team will help you prepare you for surgery, and guide you throughout your recovery and for the long term.
+The Bariatric Surgeon Team is going to be there for you when you undergo this life-changing event.
+Your health management staff includes not just your surgeon and nurse, but also other health providers, such as a dietitian, psychologist or psychiatrist, physiologist, and your primary care physician.
+This team will help you brace for surgery and support you through your rehabilitation and the long term.